nikosch86/ejabberd/API.md

 These are modules of `xmpp_stream_in` behaviour.
 The only purpose of these modules is to provide callback functions for `xmpp_stream_in.erl` module.
-Examples of such callback functions are: `tls_enabled/1` (tells whether or not TLS is enabled in the configuration), `check_password_fun/1` (provides a function for SASL authentication), `handle_authenticated_packet/2` (what to do with packets after authentication is completed) and so on.
+Examples of such callback functions are:
+* `tls_enabled/1`: tells whether or not TLS is enabled in the configuration
+* `check_password_fun/1`: provides a function for SASL authentication
+* `handle_authenticated_packet/2`: what to do with packets after authentication is completed

 Roughly, they represent an intermediate (or "glue") code between `XMPP Stream Layer` and `Routing Layer` for inbound XMPP streams.

 `ejabberd_s2s_out.erl` is described in another section.